 - Weakness of hand flexing

 A detailed history may help determine the cause of the brachial plexopathy.
-Age and gender are important, because some brachial plexus problems are more common in certain groups.
-For example, young men more often have inflammatory or postviral brachial plexus disease called Parsonage Turner syndrome.
+Age and sex are important, because some brachial plexus problems are more common in certain groups.
+For example, young men more often have inflammatory or post-viral brachial plexus disease called Parsonage-Turner syndrome.

 Tests that may be done to diagnose this condition may include: